one-piece-finder1/FinalProject/README.md

 ## Product Spec
 - **Required/Must-have Stories**
-  1. User can search for a motivational quote by inputting a keyword.
+  [ x ] User can search for a motivational quote by inputting a keyword.
-  2. User can save the quotes they like.
+  [ x ] User can save the quotes they like.
-  3. User can keep track of what quotes they have saved and not double-save existing quotes.
+  [ x ] User can keep track of what quotes they have saved and not double-save existing quotes.

 - **Optional Stories**
   1. User can take a quiz on which area of their life they lack motivation in and get personalized quote recommendations.